 I hope looking at all those pictures of sleep helped induce some for you!
 And at the same time, this article ‘awakened’ you with new insights.

 Over the years of exploring the different effects of a spiritual awakening, I often notice that sleep issues and spirituality are closely linked.
-And that for many people, simply being more aligned to their true nature has taken these issues away.
+And for many people, simply being more aligned with their true nature has taken these issues away.

-What other observations have you made that could help other readers understand their sleep issues in context to spirituality?
+What other observations have you made that could help other readers understand their sleep issues in the context of spirituality?
 Do share in the comments below!

 Vasundhra is the Founder & Writer of My Spiritual Shenanigans.
 After seeing 11:11 on the clock one fateful night, her life turned around.
 Ever since, she has been blending modern psychology and ancient spirituality, to help herself and people around the world elevate the quality of their lives.